 - Adding or removing a dependent

-If you earn more than your annual limit, and your monthly earnings continue to be over assistance rates, you won’t get an assistance payment.
-You may be able to continue to get medical benefits and you do not lose your Persons with Disabilities designation.
+You may be able to continue to get medical and transportation benefits.
+You won’t lose your Persons with Disabilities designation.